logaretm/vee-validate/docs/guide/state.md

 These flags are supported for all types of HTML5 inputs as well as custom components that emit the proper events for these flags.

-:::tip
+:::tip For Component Authors
   To support all the flags for your custom component you need to emit an `input` event and a `blur` event.
 :::

-These flags are exposed as a slot prop on the `ValidationProvider` component, this is a small demo for these flags:
+These flags are exposed as slot props on the `ValidationProvider` component.
+This is a small demo for these flags:

 @[example](validation-flags)

 ## Failed Rules

-Failed rules is similar to `errors` but you can use it to find out which rules invalidated the field, useful if you are planning to have some SSR error messages that's injected by PHP or other backend technologies.
+`ValidationProvider` provides a `failedRules` object is similar to `errors` but you can use it to find out which rules invalidated the field.
+This is useful if you are planning to have some SSR error messages that's injected by PHP or other backend technologies.

-Just like the `errors` array, by default it will only contain 1 key because of the **fast-exit** strategy, if we disable this behavior we can see our failed rules mapped to their message:
+Like the `errors` array, it will only contain 1 key because of the **fast-exit** strategy by default, if you disable this behavior you can see the failed failed rules mapped to their messages:

 @[example](failed-rules)

 ## CSS Classes

-VeeValidate also provides a reactive `classes` state that you can use to bind to your input, the classes themselves are mapped from the validation flag state which isn't very useful but you can configure how flags map to class names using the global `configure` function:
+`ValidationProvider` provides a reactive `classes` object that you can use to bind to your input, the classes themselves are mapped from the validation flag state which isn't very useful but you can configure how flags map to class names using the global `configure` function:

 ```js
 import { configure } from 'vee-validate';